canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/testing/README.md

 ## `assert_metrics_endpoint`

-Helper function to test metrics endpoints are defined in relation data bag and to verify that endpoint is accessible from grafana-agent-k8s pod.
+Helper function to test metrics endpoints are defined in relation data bag and to verify that endpoint are defined in current defined targets, via Grafana agent API [1].

 Example usage:
 ```python